zuozhenggh/learning-library/enterprise-manageability-library/enterprise_manager/OCIMarketplaceEM-Setup.md

     ![](media/702bbd73597e664e613283214f4425bb.png)

-5. After login, verify the compartment you want the image in by clicking the **Compartment** drop down menu and selecting the *compartment_name* .
+5. After login, Select the compartment you want the image in by clicking the **Compartment** drop down menu and selecting the *compartment_name* .

 	> NOTE: do NOT use the root compartment.
 Choose the compartment your company Cloud Administrator setup for you or use one you created for the image. (example TEST)

-1.  **Click** the check box for reviewing and accepting the Oracle Standard Terms and Restrictions and then **Click** on the **Launch Instance** button
+6.  **Click** the check box for reviewing and accepting the Oracle Standard Terms and Restrictions and then **Click** on the **Launch Instance** button

 	![](media/72aa027215ecd6d8688518bc5a6c8028.jpg)

-1. When the Create Compute Instance dialog appears, **enter** a unique name you desire to identify this instance.
+7. When the Create Compute Instance dialog appears, **enter** a unique name you desire to identify this instance.
 For example: *your first name*\_em_handson and not what is shown in the screenshot.